Bioconductor/BBS/Doc/Prepare-macOS-Big-Sur-HOWTO.md

 https://support.bioconductor.org/p/95587/#95631).

-### 2.9 Install Binaries for gsl, openssl, pkgconfig, xz
+### 2.9 Install Binaries for gsl, openssl, pkg-config, xz

 We use binaries available at https://mac.r-project.org/bin, which are referred to as "Simon's Binaries."
 They should be preferred over installing via Homebrew.